showemeowkx/Graph-visualizer/README.md

 ## Overview

 Python Graph Visualizer is a desktop application for creating, visualizing, and analyzing graphs.
-It supports various types of graphs (directed/undirected) and provides interactive features such as exporting graph metrics to a text file and displaying a condensation graph.
+It supports various types of graphs (directed/undirected) and provides interactive features such as exporting graph metrics to a text file, displaying a condensation graph and execute a stepwise graph traversal.

 ## Features

 - Generate directed and undirected graphs
 - Export graph metrics: degree, connectivity, components
 - Display a condensation graph
+- Execute a graph traversal using BFS or DFS algorithms
 - User-friendly GUI built with Tkinter

 ## Installation